Hiking trail

 Last updated:

-The classic view: turquoise lake, Victoria Glacier, Fairmont Chateau.
-What most people come for.
+The familiar lakeshore view: turquoise lake, Victoria Glacier, Fairmont Chateau.
+The view many visitors are looking for.

 Lakeshore accessible year-round.
-Summer shuttle required May–Oct.
-Ice cleats needed in winter.
+Summer access commonly depends on shuttle and reservation systems May–Oct; verify current access with Parks Canada.
+Ice cleats useful in winter.

 Good for families Wheelchair-accessible options